ArrowSphere/nodejs-api-client/src/licenses/README.md

 ### LicenseFindResult

-This entity represents a search result.
+This entity represents a search result's license.
 All fields of the [License](#License) entity are available.
 This entity should be used to display search results or to make a listing of licenses.